neurolaboratories/reshelf-detection/README.md

 Example of how to call it:

-`python postprocess.py filter --visible-percentage 0.6 --std-threshold 1.5 --area-threshold 150`
+`python postprocess.py filter -c <local_path/coco.json> --visible-percentage 0.6 --std-threshold 1.5 --area-threshold 150`

 will remove all annotations which have the visibility < 60%, that have the area < mean(class) - 1.5* std(class) and have the absolute area value < 150 pixels